mdn/content/files/en-us/web/api/closewatcher/index.md

 They can also trigger these same events in response to the UI element's normal closing mechanism, and then implement common `close` event handling for both the application- and device-specific close action.
 Once the `onclose` event handler completes the `CloseWatcher` is destroyed and the events will no longer be fired.

-In some applications the UI element may only be allowed to close when it is in a particular state, for example, when some needed information is populated.
+In some applications the UI element may only be allowed to close when it is in a particular state; for example, when some needed information is populated.
 To address these cases, applications can prevent the `close` event from being emitted by implementing a handler for the `cancel` event that calls {{domxref("Event.preventDefault()")}} if the UI element is not ready to close.

 You can create `CloseWatcher` instances without [user activation](/en-US/docs/Web/Security/User_activation), and this can be useful to implement cases like session inactivity timeout dialogs.
 However, if you create more than one `CloseWatcher` without user activation, then the watchers will be grouped, so a single close request will close them both.